kbarber/puppetlabs-firewall/docs/vagrant_image_maintenance.markdown

 reproducable from code/config.
 I borrowed heavily from the [veewee docs for vagrant][1] so if you get lost check those docs.

+Get a list of available templates:

+    veewee vbox templates

+Then create a new definition:

     veewee vbox define 'centos-58-64bit' 'CentOS-5.8-x86_64-netboot'

+You may need to configure items in the 'definitions' directory.

+Build the box:

     veewee vbox build 'centos-58-64bit'

 Now you need to wait ... say 'Yes' to download the image, and say 'Allow' to